 A Little History of the Acropolis

 From the 5th century, Athens stood out as one of the most powerful states in Ancient Greece.
-The Acropolis in Athens differs from the Acropolis built in other cities as it was constructed primarily for spiritual purposes (the worship and honour of the Goddess Athena), rather than a military or defensive one.
+The Acropolis in Athens differs from the Acropolis built in other cities.
+This is because it was constructed primarily for spiritual purposes.

 Best Acropolis Guided Tours